rapidez/rapidez/README.md

 **Is it production ready?**

 > If it fits your needs; yes.
-But most likely something is missing for you, please let us know what so we can work on it.
+Please let us know if you're missing something.

 ## Troubleshooting